Regulated Data Environment

 We also would like to point out that RDE is equally capable of processing Confidential data as well.

-Please let Dan Nordquist (Office of Research) or Tony Opheim (ITS) know if you have questions regarding this service offering or contact Bill Bonner (ITS) directly to schedule a consultation meeting to discuss pricing or other technical details.
+Please let Dan Nordquist (Office of Research) or Tony Opheim (ITS) know if you have questions regarding this service offering or contact the ITS ELS Service Desk to schedule a consultation meeting to discuss pricing or other technical details.

 Thank you for your support as we implement these changes.